 - □ COVID-19: Provide proof of a completed COVID-19 vaccine series 1 Johnson & Johnson, 2 Pfizer Moderna.
 Acceptable documentation includes CDC issued vaccine card or immunization record from healthcare provider. - □ TB Screening: Upon entrance to the program, individuals must provide proof of the absence of active Tuberculosis (TB) disease.
-Documentation includes two TB skin tests within 12 months of each other; the most recent TB Skin test must be within one year of the first day of class OR one IGRA blood test.
-An initial TB skin test (TST) or IGRA (blood test for TB) will be required to have been done within one year of starting the nursing program.
-If a TB skin test has never been completed previously, a 2-step TB skin test is required.
-A 2-step TB skin test consists of two TB skin tests 1-3 weeks apart.
+Documentation includes two TB skin tests OR one IGRA blood test.
+A 2-step TB skin test consists of two TB skin tests at leaset 1week apart.
 The TB test is placed and read within 48-72 hours; then the same procedure (placement and reading) is completed again no sooner than 7 days later.
-A 2-step TB skin test involves a total of four visits to the clinic, do not wait to start the process! (placement 48 hours read +1 week placement 48 hours read)
+A 2-step TB skin test involves a total of four visits to the clinic, do not wait to start the process!

+(placement - 48 hours - read - +1 week - placement - 48 hours - read)